chuunibian/delta/README.md

 ## Features

 - **Scan Comparisons:** Save snapshots of your disk state and compare current scans to previous ones.
-Allows user to identify which folders have grown in size.
+Allows user to identify which folders or files have grown in size.
 - **Local & Private:** Runs 100% offline.
 No telemetry, no cloud uploads.
 Data is stored 100% locally.
 - **Lightweight:** Built with Rust and Tauri for a lightweight install and run footprint.